aziziph/web/docs/guide/new_user.md

     thermodynamical functions, piezoelectric properties, superconducting
     properties, to name a few. `mrgddb` is for "Merge of Derivative DataBases", while `anaddb` is for "Analysis of Derivative DataBases".

-abitk
-:   This simple tool is used to parse and supply descriptive output concerning a
-    completed run, and is designed primarily to examine output files in `netcdf` format.
-The name stands for "Abinit Tool Kit".
-Running `abitk -h` gives the various options.

 cut3d
 :   It can be used to post-process the three-dimensional density (or